siddhartharvind/task_list_module/README.md

 ### 4. Demonstration
 For demonstrating the module in action, we use the script `demo.sh`.
 It runs the Makefile to build the module, load it, remove it, and print the output from the kernel log buffer.
 Additionally, before it runs `$ make`, the script spawns a process and stops it (`$ kill -SIGSTOP`) to create a stopped process.
 It also uses `zombie.c` to create a program that spawns a zombie process.
 Both of these should be visible in the module output during the demo.
 The demo script is recommended for automating all of the above tasks.
 However, the steps can still be manually done through the Makefile.
 By default, the demo script will call `make` to set the module to produce colourized output.
 This can be disabled by omitting the `colors=1` flag when calling `make`.

 ### 5. Notes
 This module only checks for 5 possible states for a particular task.
 Additionally, it does not do any exhaustive checking; the first flag that it matches is set as the task state name.
 This means that combinations of states are not recognized.

+This module was tested using an Ubuntu 22.04 LTS VM.
+It was tested on:
+- Kernel release `5.19.0-40-generic`, using GCC 11.3.0
+- Kernel release `6.5.0-35-generic`,  using GCC 12.3.0

 ### 6. References